Infleqtion/client-superstaq/supermarq-benchmarks/examples/qre-challenge/Lessons-Learned.md

 ### **Abstract**

-This document outlines the design and development of a architecture-level Quantum Resource Estimation (QRE) tool.
+This document outlines the design and development of an architecture-level Quantum Resource Estimation (QRE) tool.
 Unlike existing QRE tools, which are mainly focused on quantum algorithm-level estimations, this tool aims to address the complexities involved in quantum architecture.

 ### **Background and Motivation**